linnarsson-lab/BoneFight/README.md

 Bone Fight introduces a volume prior on the source dataset, which sets the expected "volume" of each entity in the dataset.
-For single-cell data, a uniform prior makes sense (all cells occupy the same spatial volume) and the results should be identical with standard Tangram.
+For single-cell data, a uniform prior makes sense (all cells occupy the same spatial volume) and the results should be identical to standard Tangram.

 However, exploiting the volume prior makes it possible to align not just single cells with spatial data, but also: